NBA Betting: Finding Your Path To Profitability

 Player Availability Information Is Gold

-The undisputed champ in breaking news fast right now is Justin Phan and his team on Twitter account @underdog__nba.
+The undisputed champ in breaking news fast right now is Justin Phan and his team.
+Formerly of Underdog NBA, Phan now leads the team for Unabated NBA.
 Simply following them will get you ahead of the slowest books.
 But if you took some time, you might be able to compile a list of beat reporters who will get you ahead of even them by a couple of seconds.

 This also works as a great test for which sportsbooks actually know what they’re doing.
 I almost never have the injury info before the sharpest books, while routinely getting ahead of the least skilled books.
 Figuring out which books are on top of this and which books are slow can be extremely profitable.
 A second or two often makes a huge difference.